SovereignCloudStack/standards/Design-Docs/IAM-federation/keystone-keycloak-federation.md

 that uses OpenID Connect for WebSSO and oauth2 for openstack CLI.

-The idea is to use Keycloak as switch hub for authentication and to give each tenant his own realm in keycloak, where he can e.g. configure several aspects, e.g. so called `identity brokering` out to other SCS compliant domains.
-This could be done be the tenant himself (self service).
+The idea is to use Keycloak as switch hub for authentication and to give each tenant their own realm in keycloak, where they can e.g. configure several aspects, e.g. so called `identity brokering` out to other SCS compliant domains.
+This could be done be the tenant themself (self service).

+### Clarification of 'Federation'

-Please note that the term `Federation` is used to denote different things in different software contexts.
-Keystone itself can also do federation to other Keystone insances but reportedly it has certain limitations in that regard, e.g. required restarts when adding new tenants (TODO: Check this argumentation).
+The term `Federation` is used to denote different things in different software contexts.
+Keystone itself can also do federation to other Keystone insances but reportedly it has certain limitations in that regard, e.g. required restarts when adding new tenants.
+(TODO: Check this argumentation).

-Please also note that `Federation` is a 1:1 relation between a service provider (in this case Keystone) and an identity provider (in this case Keycloak).
+Furthermore note that `Federation` is a 1:1 relation between a service provider (in this case Keystone) and an identity provider (in this case Keycloak).
 There are several different authentication flows to achieve this, each of which has its own specific use cases.
 For WebSSO the "Authorization Code grant" is used
 (see e.g. https://oauthlib.readthedocs.io/en/latest/oauth2/grants/authcode.html ).
-It's still subject of research, which flow/grant type will be used for openstacl CLI, but in 2022-02 it was demonstrated in a PoC that the "Resource Owner Password grant" (keystoneauth plugin `v3oidcpassword`) can be used for `Federation` between Keystone and Keycloak.
+It is still subject to research, which flow/grant type will be used for openstacl CLI, but in 2022-02 it was demonstrated in a PoC that the "Resource Owner Password grant" (keystoneauth plugin `v3oidcpassword`) can be used for `Federation` between Keystone and Keycloak.